MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab08_Plugins.md

 1. Test data.

-   - Navigate to the Power Apps maker portal <https://make.powerapps.com>.
+   - Navigate to the Power Apps Maker portal <https://make.powerapps.com>.
    - Make sure you are in the Development environment.
    - Select **Apps**.
    - Select the **Permit Management** app, select the **ellipses (...)** and select **Play**.